lightning-uq-box/lightning-uq-box/docs/method_overview.md

 ## Introductory Topics

 The introductory topics aim to give an overview of common baseline UQ-Methods.
-They provide a set of basic UQ tools that are generally easily applicable and can form strong baselines.
+They provide a set of basic UQ tools that are generally easily applicable and can form baselines for your experiments.

 Additionally, we want to give a rough classification of the different methods to illustrate their common theoretical underpinning and the assumptions they make.